DuLiCS/dulics.github.io/_posts/2020-01-07-Perceptron-Learning_algorithm.md

 #### 1.2 Perceptron

-Perceptron is a basic notition of Machine Learning,
+Perceptron is a basic notion of Machine Learning,and this model is a more general computational model than McCulloch-Pitts neuron.